 With either Chern number $0$ or $-1$, the nondegenerate flat valence band allows a single Fermi surface with large density of states when partially filled, leading to a chance of realizing an intrinsic $p+ip$ chiral TSC if a nodeless pairing is developed \cite{read2000,qi2010b,wang2015c,he2017}.
-The superconductivity experimentally discovered in other Moir\'e systems suggest that superconductivity is more likely to occur in the presence of Moir\'e superlattices~\cite{volovik2018}, the mechanism of which is still open.
-One possibility is that the Moir\'e pattern enhances the electron-phonon coupling, if the superconductivity is phonon induced~\cite{wu2018,lian2018,choi2018}.
+The superconductivity experimentally discovered in other Moir\'e systems suggest that superconductivity is more likely to occur in the presence of Moir\'e superlattices~\cite{volovik2018}, where one possible mechanism is the Moir\'e pattern enhances electron-phonon coupling if the superconductivity is phonon induced~\cite{wu2018,lian2018,choi2018}.
 Therefore, the $p+ip$ TSC might be more achievable in TR breaking Moir\'e superlattices such as tBMBT here than other TR breaking systems.

 When $\theta$ is far from $1^\circ$, it is difficult to obtain energetically separated flat bands.
 For smaller $\theta$, the bandwidths are smaller, but there are hardly indirect gaps except for the CNP gap.
 For larger $\theta$, not only indirect gaps are rare, but also the bands become more dispersive, as shown in the two examples of Fig.~\ref{figFM}(d) and \ref{figFM}(e) at $\theta=2^\circ$ and $3^\circ$ with $U_d=40$~meV, respectively.
 Detailed examination reveals that the optimal angles for flat bands in the FM tBMBT fall within $0.8^\circ\lesssim \theta\lesssim 1.2^\circ$.